kumahq/kuma/docs/madr/decisions/049-policy-on-namespace.md

 are going to work even when policy is synced to another zone.
 The downside of this approach is that multiple MeshServices can be selected, because we didn't specify `kuma.io/zone` and `k8s.kuma.io/namespace` labels.
+Also, using labels is a more verbose approach especially when it comes to referencing the resources in the same namespace.

 Another way to reference the resource is by using `name` and `namespace` fields: